Zoraptera: Relationship to other insects

-Classification
+Internal classification

+Historically, due to their extremely similar physical appearances between different species, almost all zorapterans were classified into the genus Zorotypus and family Zorotypidae.
+A 2020 molecular study erected a number of new genera, subfamilies, as well as the new family Spriralizoridae.
 The Zoraptera are currently divided into two families, four subfamilies, nine genera and a total of 51 species, some of which have not been yet described.
 There are eleven extinct species known as of 2017, many of the fossil species are known from Burmese amber.